jamesyoung0623/CTF/README.md

-# CTF
+# My First CTF
-NTUEE NMLab, 2020 spring.
+This is a write up of the contest [My First CTF](https://mfctf.ais3.org/challenges)

 ## MISC
 ### Piquero